580.691/491 Learning Theory

 Fisher linear discriminant, classification using posterior probabilities with

 explicit models of densities, confidence and error bounds of the Bayes

 boundaries.
 Equal-variance Gaussian densities (linear discriminant

 Homework: Classification using assumptions of equal and unequal Gaussian distributions; classification using kernel density estimates.

-method to model posterior probability of class membership as a function of
+to model posterior probability of class membership as a function of state

 Homework: logistic regression with multiple classes of unequal variance.

 (SubSpace.ppt, Lecture) Introduction to subspace analysis; projection of row vectors of

 matrices, singular value decomposition, system identification of deterministic